eqlabs/pathfinder/README.md

 ### Network Selection

-The StarkNet network is based on the provided Ethereum endpoint.
+The StarkNet network can be selecting with the `--network` configuration option.

-If the Ethereum endpoint is on the Goerli network, then the it will be the StarkNet testnet on Goerli.
-If the Ethereum endpoint is on mainnet, then it will be StarkNet Mainnet.
+If `--network` is not specified, network selection will default to match your Ethereum endpoint:

+- StarKNet mainnet for Ethereum mainnet,
+- StarkNet testnet for Ethereum Goerli

+#### Custom networks & gateway proxies

+You can specify a custom network with `--network custom` and specifying the `--gateway_url` and `feeder_gateway_url` options.

+This can be used to interact with a custom StarkNet gateway, or to use a gateway proxy.

 ## Running with Docker